animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ## <a id="using-data-accesscore-namespace"></a>Using the Data Access Namespace

-In addition to the core XML namespace (`gfe`), Spring Data for GemFire provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of GemFire client applications.
+In addition to the core XML namespace (`gfe`), Spring Data for VMware GemFire provides a data access XML namespace (`gfe-data`), which is primarily intended to simplify the development of GemFire client applications.
 This namespace currently contains support for [GemFire